 NN Schade uses cash flow models and best estimate assumptions to determine the BEL under Solvency II.
-Premiums, benefits, expenses and other relevant cash flows are projected for the policy term - subject to contract boundaries - and discounted at the currency specific risk-free interest rate term structure to allow for financial risk with currency specific Credit Risk Adjustments (CRA) and country specific Volatility Adjustment (VOLA).
+Premiums, benefits, expenses and other relevant cash flows are projected for the policy term - subject to contract boundaries - and discounted at the currency specific risk-free interest rate term structure, including the Ultimate Forward Rate ('UFR'), to allow for financial risk with currency specific Credit Risk Adjustments (CRA) and country specific Volatility Adjustment (VOLA).
 This is the full-cash flow approach and is typical for traditional business.
 Cash flows are projected on a combination of per policy basis and portfolio level.